bpython/curtsies/docs/FSArray.rst

 An array like shown above might be repeatedly constructed and rendered with a :py:mod:`curtsies.window` object.

-Slicing works like it does with FmtStrs, but in two dimensions.
+Slicing works like it does with a :py:class:`FmtStr`, but in two dimensions.
-FSArrays are *mutable*, so array assignment syntax can be used for natural compositing as in the above exaple.
+:py:class:`~curtsies.formatstringarray.FSArray`s are *mutable*, so array assignment syntax can be used for natural compositing as in the above exaple.

 If you're dealing with terminal output, the *width* of a string becomes more important than it's *length* (see :ref:`len-vs-width`).

-In the future FSArrays will do slicing and array assignment based on width instead of number of characters, but this is not currently implemented.
+In the future :py:class:`~curtsies.formatstringarray.FSArray`s will do slicing and array assignment based on width instead of number of characters, but this is not currently implemented.

 FSArray - API docs
 ==================